spine-tools/Spine-Toolbox/docs/source/data_import_export.rst

 The column uses regular expressions (see section `Basic regular expressions for filtering`_) to filter what gets outputted.

-Csv and multiple tables
+CSV and multiple tables
 ~~~~~~~~~~~~~~~~~~~~~~~

-Csv files are flat text files and therefore do not directly support multiple tables.
+CSV files are flat text files and therefore do not directly support multiple tables.
 Instead, multiple tables are handled as separate output files.

 Only mappings that output an **anonymous table**